 Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

 Air conditioners are often placed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can result in malfunctions and even premature replacement.
-Let’s go over some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+Over time, the pad can crack, shift or sink.
+This can result in breakdowns and even premature replacement.
+Let’s go over some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.
+Your air conditioner’s compressor is an important part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
+Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 This can cause: